-The same goes for low voltage spotlights, but as they use transformers to convert mains voltage to a suitable lower one, you have to be careful to install the right LED bulbs.
+The same goes for low voltage spotlights, but as they use transformers to convert mains voltage to a suitable lower one, you have to be careful to install the right LED light bulbs.

 These numbers tell you the maximum wattage that the transformer can carry.
-For example, a 40VA transformer can handle up to a 40-watt halogen bulb, while a 10-60VA one can carry between 10 and 60 watts worth of light bulbs.
-Some transformers might just carry one individual light bulb, while others might be able to carry several lower wattage bulbs in a series.
+For example, a 40VA transformer can handle up to a 40-watt halogen light bulb, while a 10-60VA one can carry between 10 and 60 watts worth of light bulbs.
+Some transformers might just carry one individual light bulb, while others might be able to carry several lower wattage light bulbs in a series.

 At this point, it’s important to note that if it is a halogen transformer, this maximum load applies to halogen light bulbs only.
 For example, if you have a 40VA transformer for halogen light bulbs, you should not install 40-watts worth of LED light bulbs.
 This would overload the fitting and potentially cause a safety issue.

 Fortunately, there is an easy way to find the right low voltage LED spotlights.

 Equivalent wattage – swapping halogen MR16 light bulbs for LED

 The natural energy-saving properties of LED light bulbs means that they can offer the same brightness of a halogen equivalent, but using only a fraction of the power.
 A 5W LED spotlight, for example, can offer the same brightness of light as a 35W halogen spotlight.

 The 5W LED light bulb is the ‘equivalent wattage’ of the 35W halogen light bulb.
 You can usually find this equivalent wattage listed with online product details, specification sheets (where available), and on the product packaging.